-- 56. [Deleted]
+- 56. Documents to be carried

-- 57. [Deleted]
+- 57. Records to be kept

-- 58. [Deleted]
+- 58. Production of documents and records

 - 58A.
-[Deleted]
+Power to inspect and copy documents and records

 - 59. Preservation of documents, etc.

-- 60. [Deleted]
+- 60. Revocation, suspension and variation of certificates, licences and other documents

 - 61. Offences in relation to documents and records